Group & Individual: In-Person & Virtual

 Contact us at (574) 535.1000 to schedule an appointment if you are interested in joining one of our support groups.

 Ryan’s Place also provides individual grief therapy to children, teens and adults on an as needed basis.
-If you or someone you know is in need of one-on-one therapy we can provide that service here at our Goshen location.
+If you or someone you know is in need of one-on-one therapy we can provide that service via Zoom.
 These sessions can be scheduled at any time through out the week depending on the availability of our therapists.
 We do offer Saturday sessions and evening sessions.

 Suicide Bereavement Group